 Campaign coverage workshops will be open to both public and commercial station participants.
 The workshops offer reporters, assignment editors, producers and news directors the opportunity to see and hear great work, listen to stimulating speakers, discuss newsroom challenges and network with colleagues from around the country.

-BPJ will continue to make streaming video clips, tip sheets and other resources available online.
+Additional Resources BPJ will continue to make streaming video clips, tip sheets and other resources available online.
 Staff are also available to provide additional resources, feedback and advice.
 Please call .

 Join our email list to receive information about future workshops!

-We will use this information only for sharing story ideas,
+We will use this information only for sharing story ideas, workshop information, and other BPJ material with you we do not sell or give away this list.

 |